 - For his flamingos, Don won the Ig Nobel Prize for Art in 1996.

 - The 1972 John Waters film Pink Flamingos, considered an abomination as well as an instant classic, was highly influential in establishing Featherstone’s lawn ornament as a mainstay of American lawns and pop culture.

 - In 2009, the city of Madison, Wisconsin Common Council designated the plastic flamingo as the city’s official bird.

 - Some homeowners associations forbid plastic flamingos and will issue fines due to the belief that they lower real estate values.

 - Featherstone and his wife dressed alike for 35 years.

 - Production of pink flamingos was stopped when Union Products closed up shop on November 1, 2006.
-However, HMC International LLC, a subsidiary of Faster-Form Corporation, purchased the copyright and plastic molds of Featherstone’s original plastic flamingos in 2007.
+However, HMC International LLC, a subsidiary of Faster-Form Corporation, purchased the copyright and molds of Featherstone’s original plastic flamingos in 2007.

 Look for his signature:

 Don Featherstone’s signature pink flamingo.